Free Discontinuity Regression: With an Application to the Economic Effects of Internet Shutdowns: Application: The Economic Effects of Internet Shutdowns in India

 \subsection{Data}

-Anonymized device-level location data from data provider Veraset allow us to assess the effects of the shutdown at a fine spatio-temporal granularity.
-The data consist of ``pings'', timestamped GPS locations shared by the device with a mobile app.
-Veraset cleans and aggregates such data from thousands of ``Software-Development Kits'' (SDK), packages of tools that supply the infrastructure for most mobile applications.
-Location data from the same device can be recombined from various SDKs by use of an anonymized device ID.
-Inside our sample area, which is a bounding box around the state of Rajasthan, we observe 126 million unique pings on the four Sundays of September 2021 between 6 am and 6 pm, emanating from 3.8 million unique devices.
-With an estimated smartphone penetration of 60.63\% in India in 2021 and a population in Rajasthan of around 80 million, this means we capture a little under 10\% of all mobile devices in the area.
+We analyze anonymized device-level location data from data provider Veraset to assess the effects of the shutdown at a fine spatio-temporal granularity.
+The data consist of ``pings'', timestamped GPS locations shared by mobile devices with apps that use common software development kits.
+Inside our sample area around Rajasthan, we observe 126 million unique pings from 3.8 million devices during the four Sundays of September 2021 between 6 am and 6 pm, the shutdown time window.
+To capture the disruption to mobile connectivity, we define